 An editorial policy and associated communication tools developed by Excelia Group (extract from the editorial policy)

-As regards the development of case studies, Excelia Group remains the principal creative author.
-According to the CCMP, the ‘creative author’ is the educational institution for which the product was originally developed.
+As regards the development of case studies, Excelia Group remains the principal creative establishment.
+According to the CCMP, the ‘creative establishment’ is the educational institution for which the product was originally developed.

 When developing their cases, it is important that authors take into account the evaluation criteria, editorial standards and expectations of Excelia Group concerning the use and dissemination of the cases.

-There may be co-authors for the same case, including consultants, managers or professionals; however, a permanent research lecturer of the Group must participate in the writing of the case, and coordinate the work.
+There may be co-authors for the same case, including consultants, managers or professionals.
+However, a permanent research active faculty of the Group must participate in the writing of the case and coordinate the work.

 The admissibility criteria for a case are as follows: